reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 subclasses from :class:`~reahl.web.fw.UrlBoundView` and in which the `.assemble()` method is overridden with custom logic that deals with these arguments.

-In the AddressBookApp class shown below, a :class:`~reahl.web.fw.View` is added for editing, parameterised by the id of an Address:
+In the AddressBookUI class shown below, a :class:`~reahl.web.fw.View` is added for editing, parameterised by the id of an Address:

 .. literalinclude:: ../../reahl/doc/examples/tutorial/parameterised1/parameterised1.py
    :pyobject: EditView

 .. literalinclude:: ../../reahl/doc/examples/tutorial/parameterised1/parameterised1.py
-   :pyobject: AddressBookApp
+   :pyobject: AddressBookUI

 Notice how the arguments of the :class:`~reahl.web.fw.View` are specified.
 They are passed as :class:`~reahl.component.modelinterface.Field`\ s in extra keyword arguments to the `.define_view()` method.